Rekhaaravind/react-app-from-scratch/readme.md

 ### Adding KendoReact Components

-The [KendoReact Switch](https://www.telerik.com/kendo-react-ui/components/inputs/switch/) is part of the [KendoReact Inputs](https://www.telerik.com/kendo-react-ui/components/inputs/) documentation which shows us what to `npm install` and what to `import` into the component and it's JSX.
+The [KendoReact Switch](https://www.telerik.com/kendo-react-ui/components/inputs/switch/) is part of the [KendoReact Inputs](https://www.telerik.com/kendo-react-ui/components/inputs/) documentation which shows us what to `npm install` and what to `import` into the component and its JSX.
 So let's install it.

 ```bash
 npm i @progress/kendo-react-inputs @progress/kendo-react-intl @progress/kendo-drawing